 b.
 Evaluate the comments as the basis for development of a comment letter to the State upon return of the consultant's or contractor's review report.

-F. A document review flowchart can be found in the Regulation Toolbox on FSME’s website.
-Appendix F contains a set of Frequently Asked Questions.
+F. A document review flowchart can be found in the Regulation Toolbox on NMSS’ website.
+Appendix E contains a set of Frequently Asked Questions.

 VI.
 APPENDICES